appku/calku/README.md

  * In CalKu, the `value` function evaluates the expression against an object (optional),
  * and returns the resulting value.
  * In this first example, we'll pass the expression '{message} & "world"' to CalKu along
- * with the object `{ message: 'hello' }` in order to concatenate the message and the word
+ * with the object `{ message: 'hello' }` in order to concatenate the message value and the string
  * "hello" into "hello world".
  */
 let output = calku.value('{message} & "world"', { message: 'hello' });